Vyral/base-template/_posts/2022-01-20-tulsa-looks-good-on-salt-yoga.md

 date: 2022-01-20 00:00:00
 tags:
   - Real Estate
-excerpt: 'Here’s what Carrie from SALT Yoga had to say about her fantastic business. '
+excerpt: 'Here’s what Keri from SALT Yoga had to say about her fantastic business. '
 enclosure:
 pullquote: 'The main goal of yoga is to reconnect with yourself. '
 enclosure_type: video/mp4